geisa/specification/source/system-architecture.rst

 |geisa-pyramid|

-The system operator is able to use the GEISA EMS to deploy and activate GEISA edge applications to GEISA platform implementations.
+The system operator is able to use the GEISA EMS to deploy and activate GEISA edge pplications to GEISA platform implementations.
 A fully conformant GEISA platform implementation will provide both a GEISA conformant execution environment and a GEISA conformant application programming interface.